-Extra "Basil-y" Pestoby Amylee Amos MS, RDN, IFMCPRecipes
+Extra "Basil-y" Pestoby Amylee Amos PhD, RDN, IFMCPRecipes

 Pesto is one of my favorite foods.
 It’s delicious when tossed with spaghetti squash, lentil pasta, or even over roasted vegetables.
 It’s also a nutrition powerhouse, packed with phytonutrients.